aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 ## Split DB deployment

 Having a seprate DB for audit events is an optional parameter.
-Select Yes for AuditRDS parameter if you would like to create a separate RDS instance otherwise select No to use single RDS instance both.
+Select "Yes" for AuditRDS parameter if you would like to create a separate RDS instance otherwise select "No" to use single RDS instance for both.
 Default value for AuditRDS (or split DB) is No.

 # Version upgrade